 The only thing that made the day better was going home and carving pumpkins!

 I can honestly say I was, and still am the most boring pumpkin carver on the face of the earth.
 I first learned to do the old triangle eyes and nose face, and still do it to this day, perhaps out of nostalgia more than anything.

 a couple of years ago… told ya, lol

 Trick-or-Treating as a kid… didn’t really happen.
 We grew up on a farm, so that made it a challenge, but it likely didn’t help matters any that my mom viewed it as begging.
-I did it once when I was about eleven maybe… I stayed over night in town at a friends place.
+I did it once when I was about eleven … I stayed over night in town at a friends place.
 It was awesome.
 From that day forward I have always loved FREE, lol

 I love horror movies, not the stupid gory crap, but the stuff that will keep you thinking and watching it over and over again.
 Anything supernatural is always a delicious creep out.
 Witches, ghosts, and zombies that run way too fast.
-One year I booked Halloween off so I could stay home all day and watch horror movies, it was awesome!
+One year I booked Halloween off so I could stay home all day and watch horror movies, it was fabulous!

 I think about Halloween all year-long, it’s clearly the best holiday ever invented.
-In grade three I dressed as a witch and remember playing a stupid game where we were supposed to “sound” like what we were dressed as, I of course began to cackle like a witch, at the age of eight, lol.
+In grade three I dressed as a witch and remember playing a stupid game where we were supposed to “sound” like what we were dressed as, of course began to cackle like a witch, at the age of eight, lol.
 I got funny looks and the teacher said”oh my”… dork.
 Every year after that I dressed as a witch.